oatwarat/merge-sorted-arrays/README.md

-# ts-merge-three
+# Merge Sorted Arrays

-A tiny, human-style TypeScript project that merges three sorted integer arrays into one ascending array — without using `.sort()`.
+TypeScript project that merges three sorted integer arrays into one ascending array — without using `.sort()`.

 **Contract**
 ```ts